temporalio/documentation/docs-src/strongly-typed-errors/start-timer-duplicate-id.md

 ---

 This error indicates that a Timer with the given Timer Id has already started.

-Therefore, the Workflow Task failed.
+Try entering a different Timer Id, and retry the Workflow Task.